 Safety Measures at Children’s Healthcare of Atlanta Facilities

-We have taken a number of important steps to make our facility as safe as possible.
-We ask you to join us in ensuring safety for all patients, visitors and staff by adhering to the following five safety measures:
+We have taken a number of important steps to make Marcus Autism Center as safe as possible.
+We ask you to join us in ensuring safety for all patients, visitors and staff by adhering to the following four safety measures:

 - All Children’s facilities will require a wellness screening for patients and visitors for signs of illness.
 Before entering our facility, everyone will have their temperature checked and be asked questions about their symptoms, including cough, fever higher than 100°F, shortness of breath, sore throat, diarrhea, vomiting, congestion and muscle aches.
 Any visitor showing signs of illness will not be allowed into our facility.